ballerina-platform/module-ballerinax-aws.dynamodb/docs/spec/spec.md

 #### [createTable](#createTable)

+This API can be used to create a new table in DynamoDB with the specified parameters.

 ```ballerina
 # Creates table in your account.
 The CreateTable operation adds a new table to your account.
 In # an AWS account, table names must be unique within each Region.
 That is, you can have two # tables with same name if you create the tables in diﬀerent Regions.
 #